standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 # CIMPL Authoring
 _The purpose of this guide is to educate people about many different aspects of creating CIMPL models and its supporting utilities.
-If you're looking for a quick introduction to CIMPL and `shr-cli` environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
+If you're looking for a quick introduction to CIMPL and SHR-CLI environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
 If you're looking for detailed guidance on CIMPL syntax, try the [CIMPL6 Language Reference documentation](cimpl6LanguageReference.md)._

 ***